Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cardiac catheterization to see if you have a clogged artery

 Results are given in milligrams per deciliter (mg/dL).
 In most people, Lp(a) levels do not change much over their lifetime.
-Levels tend to be higher in women after menopause and tend to be slightly lower in men than women.
+Levels tend to be higher in women after menopause.
+They tend to be slightly lower in men than women.
 Lp(a) levels may also vary with ethnicity.
 For example, African-Americans often have higher levels of the protein than whites.

-If your results are higher, it may mean you have high cholesterol and cardiovascular disease.
+For most people, higher results mean greater than 30 mg/dL.
+If your results are high, it may mean you have high cholesterol and are at an increased risk for cardiovascular disease.

 Other factors aren't likely to affect your results.